 I live on a street named for the first king of united Italy, Victor Emanuele II.
 There is no statue of him on the street, though.
-There is, however, a large VE II statue—as there is in many Italian cities—elsewhere, at Piazza Municipio, a square named for the Naples city hall, the municipio (unless there is a Mr. Municipio I am unaware of).
+There is, however, a large VE II statue, as there is in many Italian cities, elsewhere, at Piazza Municipio, a square named for the Naples city hall, the municipio (unless there is a Mr. Municipio I am unaware of).
 A columnist in the local paper was whining about such egregious toponomastic mismatches in the city the other day.
 Statues and squares should go together, he thinks.
 Methinks he doth protest just about righteth.

-other is way down at the east end of the road at
+and the other is way down at the east end of the road at

 Piazza Giuseppe Mazzini, a square named for the great

 unification.
 There is a very large statue in his

 square, however, of someone else!—and I swear I did not know it was

 someone else until I went and checked after all these